 - I sewed a dress (my first piece of clothing) (April)

 - We sold our house in Lexington (May)

 - Michael went to Gatlinburg for a work trip and I got to go with him (May).

-- Michael also travelled to Murfreesboro, Chattanooga, Alabama, Ohio
+- Michael also traveled to Murfreesboro, Chattanooga, Alabama, Ohio

 - I finished my last graduate school class and graduated with my Masters in Library Media Education (May).